-For nearly two decades the American Lung Association has partnered with communities nationwide to build the capacity of health, housing, and environmental professionals around disease-specific home visiting and indoor air quality.
+For nearly two decades, the American Lung Association has partnered with communities nationwide to build the capacity of health, housing, and environmental professionals around disease-specific home visiting and indoor air quality.
+The Partnering at Home training program is ideal for community health workers, public health nurses, and other professionals who want to learn how to conduct environmental home assessments.

 The experience of the American Lung Association in asthma, COPD, and indoor air quality homes visits comes from 20 years of experience with over 2,000 families implementing the Environmental Improvements for COPD and Asthma home visiting program.